Michael Gazzaniga: Patient V.P.

-A previous experiment with split-brain monkeys had shown that emotional states appear to transfer between the hemispheres subcortically, that is, areas not affected by callosotomy, so it seemed possible.
-Gazzaniga showed V.P's right hemisphere a scary clip from a movie where a man pushed another man off a balcony and threw a fire bomb on top of him.
+A previous experiment with split-brain monkeys had shown that emotional states appear to transfer between the hemispheres subcortically, that is, in areas not affected by callosotomy, so it seemed possible.
+Gazzaniga showed V.P.'s right hemisphere a scary clip from a movie where a man pushed another man off a balcony and threw a fire bomb on top of him.
 Then she was asked what she had seen.
 She said, “I don’t really know what I saw.
 I think just a white flash.”
 When asked if it made her feel any emotions she answered, “I don’t really know why, but I’m kind of scared.
 I feel jumpy, I think maybe I don’t like this room, or maybe it’s you.”
 She said to one of the research assistants, “I know I like Dr. Gazzaniga, but right now I’m scared of him for some reason.”
 She felt the emotional response to the video her right hemisphere had seen but had no idea what caused it.
-She looked around to come up with an hoc answer.
+She looked around to come up with an ad hoc answer.
 Gazzaniga explained, "The left-brain interpreter had to explain why she felt scared.
 The information it received from the environment was that I was in the room asking questions and that nothing else was wrong.
 The first makes-sense explanation it arrived at was that I was scaring her."